⭠ back to development goals

 Application Story: The Trained Bandits

-Pump thefts started early the following week.
-Villagers across the region started waking up to find their pumps had been stolen during the night.
-And pumps started showing up for sale in the local market -- minus their ID number tags.
+Pump thefts began occurring the following week.
+Villagers across the region woke up to find their pumps had been stolen.
+Pumps also began showing up for sale in the local market — minus their ID number tags.
 Even the police approached Lifewater for a new pump after the one at the police station was stolen!

 Eventually, Lifewater and other aid groups developed a metal security jacket which locks to the pump to cover all the bolts needed to take it apart.
-Theft has dropped dramatically and we have all learned a lot about the potential long-term consequences of short-term plans.
+Thefts have dropped dramatically and we all learned about the potential long-term consequences of short-term plans.

-Ongoing support and training, such as that gained through the "guided pump repair model," (see the "Superhero' story above) will ensure that technicians gain the experience they need to keep safe water flowing in their communities.
+Ongoing support and training, such as that gained through the 'Guided Repair Model' (see the 'Superhero' story above), will ensure technicians gain the experience they need to keep safe water flowing in their communities.

-Real-Life 14.JPG 6 MBOne of the key jobs of the caretaker is to monitor the pump while it is in use.
-By ensuring that the handle is operated full stroke, the pump cylinder will last much longer than when there is rapid, short pumping strokes which cause just a short section of the cylinder to wear.
+One of the key jobs of the caretaker is to monitor the pump while it is in use.
+By ensuring that the handle is operated with "full" strokes, the pump cylinder will last much longer than when there are rapid, short strokes – as these cause wear to only a short section of the cylinder.

-The caretaker can make sure that “social etiquette” is practiced at the well.
-This can include preventing young girls from being forced from their place in line, littering, toileting in the vicinity of the pump, drawing excessive amounts of water, etc.
+The Well Caretaker ensures people are not bathing, watering animals, doing dishes, or washing laundry at the pump.
+They also watch that children are not touching and contaminating the spout while washing their hands after toileting.
+The caretaker makes sure that "social etiquette" is practiced at the well.
+This may include preventing young girls from being forced from their place in line, littering, toileting in the vicinity of the pump, or drawing excessive amounts of water.

-Finally, the caretaker is the most likely person to notice that the pump is not performing as it should.
-Then he or she can alert the local Pump Repair Technician and/or a phone call to Lifewater to ensure the pump is repaired before it stops working, leaving the community without safe drinking water.
+Finally, the caretaker is the most likely person to notice if the pump is not performing as it should.
+They can alert the local Pump Repair Technician, or call their local Lifewater team, to ensure the pump is repaired before it stops working altogether.

 Application Story: Chaos at Ma Sarah's School

-There was a school in Paynesville in Liberia in 2004 needing a water well.
-One of our conditions for providing a well by the school was that it would also provide safe water for surrounding residents.
+There was a school in Paynesville, Liberia in need of a water well.
+One of our conditions for providing a well at the school was that it would also provide safe water for surrounding residents.
 This agreement sounded fair, and everyone was happy to have water.
-The school janitor, Ma Sarah, was trained as the Well Caretaker and the well was successfully drilled.
+The well was successfully drilled, and the school janitor, Ma Sarah, was trained as the Well Caretaker.

 Within a short time, unexpected problems began.
-People started littering food wrappers all over the school yard.
-Some people were even using a corner of the playground as a toilet!
+Food wrappers were littered all over the school yard, and some people were even using a corner of the playground as a toilet!
 Ma Sarah was spending more and more time monitoring people as well as the pump.

 457 Heather Crescent